-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 “There are lots of bugs in cars,” Gerard Berry, the French researcher behind Esterel, said in a talk.
 “It’s not like avionics—in avionics it’s taken very seriously.
 And it’s admitted that software is different from mechanics.”
 The automotive industry is perhaps among those that haven’t yet realized they are actually in the software business.

 “We don’t in the automaker industry have a regulator for software safety that knows what it’s doing,” says Michael Barr, the software expert who testified in the Toyota case.
 NHTSA, he says, “has only limited software expertise.
 They’ve come at this from a mechanical history.”
 The same regulatory pressures that have made model-based design and code generation attractive to the aviation industry have been slower to come to car manufacturing.
 Emmanuel Ledinot, of Dassault Aviation, speculates that there might be economic reasons for the difference, too.
-Automakers simply can’t afford to increase the price of a component by even a few cents, since it is multiplied so many million-fold; the computers embedded in cars therefore have to be slimmed down to the bare minimum, with little room to run code that hasn’t been hand-tuned to be as lean as possible.
+Automakers simply can’t afford to increase the price of a component by even a few cents, since it is multiplied so many millionfold; the computers embedded in cars therefore have to be slimmed down to the bare minimum, with little room to run code that hasn’t been hand-tuned to be as lean as possible.
 “Introducing model-based software development was, I think, for the last decade, too costly for them.”

 One suspects the incentives are changing.
 “I think the autonomous car might push them,” Ledinot told me—“ISO 26262 and the autonomous car might slowly push them to adopt this kind of approach on critical parts.”
 (ISO 26262 is a safety standard for cars published in 2011.)
 Barr said much the same thing: In the world of the self-driving car, software can’t be an afterthought.
-It can’t be built like today’s airline reservation systems or 911 systems or stock trading systems.
+It can’t be built like today’s airline-reservation systems or 911 systems or stock-trading systems.
 Code will be put in charge of hundreds of millions of lives on the road and it has to work.
 That is no small task.

 “Computing is fundamentally invisible,” Gerard Berry said in his talk.
 “When your tires are flat, you look at your tires, they are flat.
 When your software is broken, you look at your software, you see nothing.”